Try Easy One Hour Cinnamon Rolls Recipe for soft, delicious, ooey gooey homemade cinnamon rolls with cream cheese icing in just 1 hour time!

 Which flour is best for making cinnamon rolls?

-For this recipe, I recommend using All-Purpose flour.
+For this recipe, I recommend using All-Purpose Flour.

 Can I make these rolls ahead of time or the night before?